-Deployment of the first region results in a typical Kolla deployment whether it is an all-in-one or multin-ode deployment (see Quick Start for deployment/evaluation).
+Deployment of the first region results in a typical Kolla deployment whether it is an all-in-one or multinode deployment (see Quick Start).
 It only requires slight modifications in the /etc/kolla/globals.yml configuration file.
 First of all, ensure that Keystone and Horizon are enabled: